Notetaking Training

 Learning how to independently take notes effectively and efficiently is an important skill for all students.
 However, students who have low test, homework, and classwork scores may benefit from this intervention, particularly if they report difficulty organizing the academic content.
 Notetaking interventions are best suited for middle or high school students and are not typically used at the elementary school level.

-2. Determine upcoming lecture material that will require in-class note-taking and prepare a set of model or ideal notes for a few lectures.
+• Determine upcoming instructional or text material that will require notetaking and prepare a set of model or ideal notes.
 The recommended format would include main ideas with supporting details in an organized outline format.

-1. As you lecture, pause to present the relevant notes to the class (e.g., the ideal, pre-prepared model on an overhead; written notes on the white board).
-It is important to provide an explanation for why the notes are organized the way they are.
+• It is important to provide an explanation for how the notes are organized the way they are.
+If applying the intervention for instructional notetaking, pause throughout to present the relevant notes to the class (e.g., the ideal, pre-prepared model on an overhead; written notes on the white board).
+If focusing on notetaking from text, walk them through at least the first set of ideal notes, explaining how they are organized.
 You can ask the student follow-up questions that help them distinguish the main ideas from the supporting details.
-During the first week, the student should copy the note as they appear in the model or notes presented.
+During the first week, the student should copy the notes as they appear in the model or notes presented.

 • Start small.
 Pick a topic or lecture that is relatively simple and follows a clear structure for the first days of intervention.
 This will set the students up for success with the new technique.